 - Discomfort in the chest

-Getting an early diagnosis for your dog is vital.
-Not only is a severe attack potentially life-threatening but there are also other underlying problems that can cause breathing difficulties.
+If your dog has asthma, getting an early diagnosis for your dog is vital.
+Not only is a severe asthma attack potentially life-threatening, but other underlying problems can cause breathing difficulties.

 How is asthma diagnosed?

-Your veterinarian will take a complete history of the onset of symptoms.
-In addition, an X-ray of your dog’s chest, and blood samples may also be needed.
+Your veterinarian will take a complete history of the onset of asthma symptoms.
+In addition, X-rays of your dog’s chest and blood samples may also be needed.

-Since bacterial infections, heartworm and lungworm and a number of other conditions also cause breathing difficulties, these need to be ruled out.
-Assuming that your dog does have allergic bronchitis, it will be either Chronic or Acute.
+Since bacterial infections, heartworm and lungworm, and several other conditions also cause breathing difficulties, these need to be ruled out.
+Assuming that your dog does have asthma, it will be either Chronic or Acute.

 Chronic bronchitis lasts or re-occurs over a long duration.
-Often caused by the most common allergens such as mould, dust and pollens.
+Often caused by the most common allergens such as mold, dust, and pollens.

 How is asthma treated?

-Discovering the underlying cause of the asthma is essential.
+Discovering the underlying cause of dog asthma is essential.
 Sometimes this is straightforward.
-In the event that your dog experiences an asthmatic attack shortly after you’ve introduced a new product into their environment.
-The chances are that the new product is the allergen.
+If your dog experiences an asthma attack shortly after you’ve introduced a new product into their environment.
+The chances are that the new product is an allergen.

-On the other hand it may not be so easy to tell what is causing your dog’s reaction.
+On the other hand, it may not be easy to tell what is causing your dog’s asthma.
 For this reason, you may be asked to keep a diary of your dog’s asthma attacks to try to determine the irritant.

 Antihistamines work by preventing histamine from attaching itself to the cells of the body.
 These drugs reduce swelling as well as limit the production of mucus, easing symptoms.

-Bronchodilators are drugs designed to relax the bronchial muscle, therefore, allowing more air to pass through.
-These may be prescribed as oral medication or via an aerosol chamber.
+Bronchodilators are drugs designed to relax the bronchial muscle, allowing more air to pass through into the lungs.
+These may be prescribed as oral medications or via an aerosol chamber.

 How can I stop my dog from having future asthma attacks?

-The most efficient way to prevent any future attacks is to identify and remove any potential asthma triggers from your dog’s environment.
+The most efficient way to prevent a future asthma attack is to identify and remove any potential asthma triggers from your dog’s environment.

-Keep your dog’s environment as clean and dust free as possible.
-Equally minimise your dog’s exposure to household cleaning products.
-In addition and arguably, most importantly ensure that your dog is a healthy weight.
+Keep your dog’s environment as clean and dust-free as possible.
+Equally, minimize your dog’s exposure to household cleaning products.
+In addition and arguably, most importantly, ensure that your dog is a healthy weight.
 You can also try a humidifier to help keep the air around your dog less dry.